mnr/writing-wip/kwak-anthology.md

 *Wasn't it strange for Dakota, a volunteer for Abundancy, to own a device from the Great Satan Hestia?* thinks Araci.

-he returns to the conversation.
+He returns to the conversation.
 “I’m more interested in an explosion of one of your devices.”

 Farj again mutes and confers, then answers Araci.
 “We know Ms. Williams owns a Hestia Oven, but that unit has not responded to our status requests for several weeks.
 Ms. Williams has refused to allow us to provide maintenance, so we aren’t liable.”